What Do History Majors Do?

 Photo: History major Rachael Morrissey ('06) learned about the use and preservation of museum artifacts through an internship at the National Baseball Hall of Fame in summer 2004.

 Hartwick College's P. Cooper Archives in the Stevens-German Library also provide rich opportunities for internship and discovery.
-In spring 2008, history major Jessica Henson ('10) interned at the P. Cooper Archives and researched life as a woman at Hartwick College during WWII, with heavy emphasis on the Cadet Nursing Program and the establishment of a permanent Nursing Program at Hartwick.
-From her research in the archives, she is compiling an exhibit about the Cadet Nursing Program for display in the Stevens German Library.
-Jessica has also internet at Sainte Marie Among the Iroquois Museum as a tour guide and intern from 2005-2007, where she wrote and helped revise exhibits throughout the museum and even served as project manager for the exhibit, 'Winds of Change'.
+In spring 2008, history major Jessica Henson ('10) interned at the P. Cooper Archives and researched women's lives at Hartwick College during WWII, with heavy emphasis on the Cadet Nursing Program and the establishment of a permanent Nursing Program at Hartwick.
+From her research in the archives, she compiled an exhibit about the Cadet Nursing Program for display in the Stevens German Library.
+Jessica also interned at Sainte Marie Among the Iroquois Museum as a tour guide and intern from 2005-2007, where she wrote and helped revise exhibits throughout the museum and even served as project manager for the exhibit, 'Winds of Change'.
 From Jessica's experience, it is clear that Hartwick history majors can explore vast and rich opportunities through internships.

 Through their internships and overseas learning experiences, history majors often develop insights into historical themes and issues that become the basis of their senior thesis.
 In recent years, history majors have drawn upon interests in South Africa that emerged during a January term program and crafted senior research projects centered around the historical construction of ideas about "race" or British-Afrikaner relations prior to the Boer War.
 Others have drawn upon summer programs of study in Eastern Europe to enhance their understanding of the role played by commemorative sites in the historical memory of the Holocaust.
 In these and many other ways, history majors at Hartwick make connections between their own inquiries as historians and the society in which they live, both local and global.